Icinga/icinga2/doc/06-distributed-monitoring.md

 ApiBindHost    | bind_host
 ApiBindPort    | bind_port

-In any case the constant is default value for the attribute, so that a direct configuration in the [ApiListener] object has more precedence.
-The constants have been created to allow the values to be set from the command line on startup.
+In any case the constant is default value for the attribute and the direct configuration in the ApiListener object has more precedence.
+The constants have been added to allow the values being set from the CLI on startup.

-When Icinga establishes a TLS connection to another cluster instance it automatically uses the [SNI extension] to signal which endpoint it is attempting to connect to.
+When Icinga establishes a TLS connection to another cluster instance it automatically uses the [SNI extension](https://en.wikipedia.org/wiki/Server_Name_Indication) to signal which endpoint it is attempting to connect to.
 On its own this can already be used to position multiple Icinga instances behind a load balancer.